RyanS974/RyanS974/datasets/phase2/README.md

 - **Projects**: Number of completed projects.
 - **Extracurriculars**: Indicator for involvement in extracurricular activities.

-### Data File Location
+### Data Files Locations
-The datasets is provided on my CodaLab page and GitHub.
+The datasets are provided on my CodaLab page and GitHub.

 - training_set_labeled.csv: Contains features and labels for each candidate.
 - validation_set_unlabeled.csv: Contains just the features of the validation set.